dthorburn/Agam_Methylation/README.md

 If you are not using a PBS job submission system, you'll need to update all the scripts to reflect the job submission system.
 See [Nextflow doucmentation](https://www.nextflow.io/docs/latest/executor.html) for help.

+**Important:** for some reason all files have to be in live, and not ephemeral on Imperial HPC.
+Unsure why, but nextflow fails to load the data correctly and will throw errors if you have the guppy input there.

 The help message from the nextflow script is below:
 ```
 Usage: